owengage/shunt/README.md

 ## Pseudo-TTY

-Each command is run in a pseudo-TTY if `gather` itself is run in a pseudo-TTY.
+Each command is run in a pseudo-TTY if `shunt` itself is run in a pseudo-TTY.
 You can disable this with the `tty` option on a command:

 ```json